AngleProtocol/merkl-docs/distribute-with-merkl/create-multiple-campaigns.md

 ## Method 2: Using Campaign Configurations

-This method allows you to generate a campaign payload using full campaign configurations rather than just overriding parameters from templates.
+This method allows you to generate a campaign payload using full [campaign configurations](../merkl-mechanisms/campaignConfiguration.md) rather than just overriding parameters from templates.

-### 1. Get Campaign Configuration
+### 1. Retrieve Campaign Configurations

-Use this endpoint to retrieve a campaign configuration: [https://api.merkl.xyz/docs#tag/config/get/v4/config/{id}](https://api.merkl.xyz/docs#tag/config/get/v4/config/{id})
+Use this [endpoint](https://api.merkl.xyz/docs#tag/config/get/v4/config/{id}) to retrieve campaign configurations from existing campaigns.

 ### 2. Adjust Parameters

-Modify the parameters in the configuration(s) according to your needs.
+Modify the parameters in the configurations according to your needs.
+Refer to the [campaign configuration documentation](../merkl-mechanisms/campaignConfiguration.md) for details on available parameters.

-### 3. Preview Your Campaign (Optional)
+### 3. Preview Your Campaigns (Optional)

 You can simulate how your campaigns would appear after your payload is executed:

-- **Opportunity preview**: Call `https://api.merkl.xyz/v4/config/opportunity` with your campaign config in the body to see opportunity details (name, etc.)
+- **Opportunity preview**: Call `https://api.merkl.xyz/v4/config/opportunity` with your campaign configuration in the body to see opportunity details (name, etc.)
 - **TVL preview**: Call `https://api.merkl.xyz/v4/config/tvl` to estimate TVL

 ### 4. Generate the Payload